Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 🚫 "My dog isn't fat, he just has a lot of fur."

-🚫 “My dog is always hungry, so he gets enough exercise.”
+🚫 "My dog is always hungry, and he gets enough exercise."

-🔹 Many dogs do not beg because they are hungry, but out of habit or boredom.
+🔹 Many dogs beg not out of hunger, but out of habit or boredom.

-🚫 “A few extra kilos are not a bad thing.”
+🚫 "A few extra pounds aren't a big deal."

 🔹 Even small weight deviations can have long-term health consequences.